INTERNATIONAL EXCHANGE STUDENT

 Opening a bank account

 Most likely, you will want to have a Dutch bank account.
 Of course, maybe your bank at home has some sort of international banking scheme, but if not, then this is a great option.
 There are a bunch of banks that you could consider registering at.
 For instance, bunq has great international student plans!
 ING and Rabobank are also popular student choices.
-You can visit this post we wrote about opening a Dutch bank account for more information.
+You can check out our banking guide for more information.

 When opening a bank account, there are specific documents you'll need.
 You'll need, among others, a valid identity document, proof of address, and your BSN number.
 As an international exchange student, you might also need your residence permit or a Visa.
 Each bank will have a list of documents they want you to bring, so make sure to get your papers in order!
 Some banks will make the exception and allow you to open an account before you have your BSN number, such as bunq.
 As long as you have registered and send your BSN to the bank when you get it, you should be fine.